neooriginal/WorldEndArchive/standalone/README.md

 - Needs no network connectivity
 - Can run from any storage medium (USB drives, SD cards, etc.)

-## For Those Who Find This Archive

-You hold in your hands a beacon of hope.
-This collection of knowledge was compiled specifically to help humanity survive and eventually rebuild.
-Focus first on immediate survival needs: water, food, shelter, medicine.
-As stability returns, explore knowledge about agriculture, construction, and community building.

 ## Psychological Support In Crisis